How to Teach English in Cambodia – 2022 Guide

 TEFL certificate (120 hours)

-One thing you need to make sure is that you enroll in a 120 hour course at a minimum.
-Also, as previously stated you’ll want copies of your TEFL/TESOL transcript.
+One thing you need to make sure is that you enroll in a 120-hour course at a minimum.
+Also, as previously stated, you’ll want copies of your TEFL/TESOL transcript.

 Native speaker

 Not a legal requirement, but Cambodian schools will typically only hire native English speakers.
-You may have luck and find a school who is willing to hire you if you’re non-native and have a great TOEIC score, but it is unlikely.
+You may have luck and find a school willing to hire you if you’re non-native and have a great TOEIC score, but it is unlikely.

 Diploma (notarized)